 Commonwealth’s Management Team is as follows:

-- Sidney King, Chief Executive Officer, President and Chief Credit Officer
+- Sidney King, Chief Executive Officer and President

 - Rodney Lee, Sr., VP, Compliance